-The gap between the frame and the surrounding brickwork/ wall structure should normally fixing and sealing

-The recommendation is to set the window/door unit back 4 to 5 cm from the external face of the wall to offer some protection against the weather.
+The gap between the frame and the surrounding brickwork/ wall structure should normally be around 12 mm.
+The recommendation is to set the window/door unit back 4 to 5 cm from the external face of the wall to offer some protection against the wether.